The Best of The Best 2021 Weekly Reader

 Lanier's tense hard boiled noir novel focuses on a troubled investigator trying to solve an even more troubling murder.
 Husband and wife private investigators, Miranda and Parker try to find who killed pop star diva Ambrosia Dawn.
 While studying Ambrosia's abusive and unhappy home life, Miranda has to come to terms with her own past of surviving domestic abuse and the aftermath of the kidnapping and return of her young daughter.

-6. The Dark Web Murders (The Inspector Sheehan Mysteries Book 4) by Brian O'Hare
+6. Murder on The Dark Web (A Belfast Murder Mystery Book 4) by Brian O'Hare

 This disturbing murder mystery subverts the notions of good and evil, right and wrong, innocent and guilty.
 Detective Chief Inspector Jim Sheehan and his colleagues investigate the murders of members of an affluent club.
 However, what starts out as a typical murder investigation turns far worse as the Reader learns the real motives of the club.
 They are a truly horrible depraved bunch that hurt others, particularly children, without a thought and the murderer was someone who had been hurt by them.
 The backstory about the Club makes it easy to understand and sympathize with why someone would want to stop them in any way possible.